10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Mr Rogers in Latrobe

-This annual event in Latrobe offers a ton of family-friendly activities and is a whole lot of fun for guests of all ages.
-The 2024 schedule for this one will be announced soon so check back for more!
+This annual event in Latrobe offers a ton of family-friendly activities like a trolley tour, story time, farmer's markets, and so much more making it a whole lot of fun for guests of all ages.

 Phipps Conservatory's Summer Flower Show

-Phipps Conservatory's Summer Flower Show returns with the nautical theme Under the Sea!
-Check out nautical themed designs, flowers, and more at this classic show that will run through early September.
+Phipps Conservatory's Summer Flower Show returns with the tropical theme Jungle Quest!
+Check out tropical animals, flowers, and more at this classic show that will run through early September, and be sure to check out the new Tropical Rainforest Panama exhibit while you're there!

-Phipps requires tickets to be purchased in advance.
+Phipps recommends tickets to be purchased in advance.
 Click here to schedule your visit!

 Beers of the Burgh